MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 - Change the default shell configuration.
 - Get information on a shell configuration for a specific user or group.

-Any changes do not take effect until a user signs in.
+Any changes don't take effect until a user signs in.

 ## Launch different shells for different user accounts

 By default, Shell Launcher runs the default shell, which is specified when you create the OS image at design time.
 The default shell is set to Cmd.exe, but you can specify any executable file to be the default shell.

-You can configure Shell Launcher to launch a different shell for specific users or groups if you do not want to run the default shell.
+You can configure Shell Launcher to launch a different shell for specific users or groups if you don't want to run the default shell.
 For example, you might configure a device to run a custom application shell for guest accounts, but run the standard Windows Explorer shell for administrator accounts in order to service the device.

-If you use the WMI providers to configure Shell Launcher for a user or group at run time, you must use the security identifier (SID) for that user or group; you cannot use the user name or group name.
+If you use the WMI providers to configure Shell Launcher for a user or group at run time, you must use the security identifier (SID) for that user or group; you can't use the user name or group name.

 For more information about common security identifiers, see [Well-known SIDs](/windows/win32/secauthz/well-known-sids).

 When the current signed in account belongs to two or more groups that have different configurations defined for each group, Shell Launcher uses the first configuration it finds.
-The search order is not defined, so we recommend that you avoid assigning a user to multiple groups with different Shell Launcher configurations.
+The search order isn't defined, so we recommend that you avoid assigning a user to multiple groups with different Shell Launcher configurations.

 ## Perform an action when the shell exits